-- Meet all educational standards as stated in 3.1 Section B. - Hold a current occupational credential if teaching CTE courses. - Meet the standards outlined in section 3.2 during his/her probationary period. - Submit a written request to the Dean to move to non-probationary status.
-This form and letters of recommendation written by the faculty member's Chair, Dean and the Provost are then submitted to the President. - A provisional/probationary faculty shall not be renewed at the end of the provisional period unless the President approves removal from provisional status.
+- Meet all educational standards as stated in Section 3.1. - Hold a current occupational credential if teaching CTE courses. - Meet the standards outlined in Section 3.3 during his/her probationary period. - Submit a written request to the Dean to move to non-probationary status.
+This form and letters of recommendation written by the faculty member's Chair, Dean and the Provost are then submitted to the President. - A probationary faculty shall not be renewed at the end of the probationary period unless the President approves removal from probational status.
 The President's approval is typically based on recommendations from the Department Chair, the Dean and the Provost.

-3.4 MINIMUM STANDARDS FOR CONTINUED EMPLOYMENT OF NON-PROBATIONARY FACULTY
+3.5 MINIMUM STANDARDS FOR CONTINUED EMPLOYMENT OF NON-PROBATIONARY FACULTY

-For continued employment, all faculty must continue to achieve acceptable performance evaluations as outlined in Appendix L, and CTE faculty must be credentialed through CCCS.
+For continued employment, all faculty must continue to achieve acceptable performance evaluations as outlined in Section 5.1 - Faculty/Instructor - Teaching Responsibilities.

-3.5 ANNUAL PERFORMANCE PLAN
+3.6 ANNUAL PERFORMANCE PLAN